CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ## [1] 5050
 ```

-As you can see, it is pretty simple and fast to solve Gauss's problem in R. Indeed, you could easily find other sums by changing the 1 or the 100
+Using `sum()`, it is simple and fast to solve Gauss's problem in R. You could easily find other sums by changing the 1 or the 100

 ```r